Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

-call to a Numba jitted function would involve converting a Python object to a low-level object, say, to some C/C++ equivalent intrinsic type or structure, then converting it back to Python object to be passed to the Python/C++ wrapper function, that would convert the Python object (again) to an equivalent C/C++ type object which can be finally passed to the underlying C++ library function.
+call to a Numba jitted function would involve converting a Python object to a low-level object, say, to some C/C++ equivalent intrinsic type or structure, then converting it back to Python object to be passed to the Python/C++ wrapper function.
+Then this wrapper function would convert the Python object (again) to an equivalent C/C++ type object which can be finally passed to the underlying C++ library function.
 The return value of the C++ function would be transformed several times as well,